Custody battle for Anna Mae He: Life in China

 The Hes hoped to enroll Anna in an international school that teaches in English.
-Jack He became an associate professor in the Hunan Vocational College of Science and Technology and was appointed director of the college's international exchange program.
+Jack He became an associate professor at the Hunan Vocational College of Science and Technology and was appointed director of the college's international exchange program.
 In 2008, he resigned for undisclosed personal reasons.

 On July 31, 2008, local Memphis television station WMC-TV published an article stating that Jack He wanted to move back to the U.S. with his family, and that his children were not happy in China.
-However, in an interview with Chinese newspaper Y Weekend, He said that he did not want to go back to the U.S., that WMC-TV took what he said "out of context," and that it "could not get a good show" from the interview, so it "deliberately made things up."
-The reporter involved has denied these accusations.
-In an issued statement, she claimed that Jack He had asked for help returning to the United States "several times."
+He disagreed with the statements in an interview with the Chinese newspaper Y Weekend, and suggested that the article "made things up".
+In an issued statement, the reporter claimed that Jack He had asked for help returning to the United States "several times".

-In the interview, Jack He further elaborated on Anna's upbringing with the Bakers.
-He said that while he felt the Bakers "subjectively love" Anna, the "actual effect" of her being with the Bakers "[has] not been good."
-He alleged that the Bakers told Anna that her parents were "illegal aliens who crossed...from...Mexican border and who [had] disappeared since," and that they told a USA Today reporter that Anna was "abandoned by her natural parents" whereas they "saved this abandoned child or else she would be sent back to the horrible place known as China."
+In the interview, Jack further elaborated on Anna's upbringing with the Bakers.
+He said that while he felt the Bakers "subjectively love" Anna, the "actual effect" of her being with the Bakers "[has] not been good".
+He alleged that the Bakers told Anna that the Hes were "illegal aliens who crossed...from...Mexican border and who [had] disappeared since," and that they told a USA Today reporter that Anna was "abandoned by her natural parents" whereas they "saved this abandoned child or else she would be sent back to the horrible place known as China".

-In October 2008, local Memphis television Fox 13 reported that friends confirmed the separation of Jack and Casey He, with Casey having sole custody of the children, including Anna Mae.
-Radio station 600 WREC in Memphis reported that Jack left the family in July after the two argued.
-Casey said that Jack wanted money from her family, offering her the three children for one hundred thousand dollars.
-She now lives near her family and said that she and the children are happy; all three of the children are in private schools where both Chinese and English are spoken.
+In October 2008, local Memphis television Fox 13 reported on the separation of Jack and Casey He, with Casey having sole custody of the children, including Anna Mae.
+Casey stated that all three of the children are in private schools where both Chinese and English are spoken.
 Casey does not know where Jack is and does not have his contact information.